 My research agenda examines how software engineering practices are situated within contemporary political and social systems of power.
-This takes two main forms: First, while we might frequently hear accusations of tech being racist or transphobic, we don’t often see the technical causes of those outcomes; my research uncovers those causes – when we know how we are making [bad thing], then we may have an opportunity to do things differently.
+At parties, I tell people that I study software, people, and infrastructure and how those three combine in messy, violent, generative, and always complicated ways.
+My main focus right now is writing a book (!!): while we might frequently hear accusations of tech being racist or transphobic (or just generally contributing to injustice), we don’t often see the technical causes of those outcomes; my research uncovers those causes – when we know how we are making [bad thing], then we may have an opportunity to do things differently.
 As an output of that research, I work on new technical practices.
 In this work, I ask questions like: (these questions are what I’m writing my book about)

 In order to unearth tehnical roots of injustice, I use several approaches, which I broadly consider to be three kinds of engineering: